The doltish behavior of the living caused a total uproar from angry spirits!

-A recent find was the marble headstone found in a homeowner’s backyard in Walnut Creek when a trench was being dug for a new sewer line.
-It belonged to a grave in Rose Hill Cemetery marking the death of 5 year old Walter E. Clare, who died from a horse kicking him in the head.
-When they find the exact location of his grave, Walter E. Clare’s headstone will be be put back in place.
+A recent find was a marble headstone retrieved from a homeowner’s backyard in Walnut Creek when a trench was being dug for a new sewer line.
+It belonged to a grave in Rose Hill Cemetery marking the death of 5 year old Walter E. Clare, who died from a horse kick to his head.
+When the exact location of his grave is found, Walter E. Clare’s headstone will be be put back in place.

 HISTORY OF MANIFESTATIONS

-Rose Hill Cemetery not only has some ghosts who have some personal issues/regrets, but also has had quite of few upset entities who have bones to pick with the living for disturbing/destroying graves of the departed.
-To quiet the unhappy spirits, 119 exorcisms were performed, but many spirits still remain restless.
+Rose Hill Cemetery not only has ghosts who have personal issues/regrets, it has also had quite a few upset entities with bones to pick with the living for disturbing/destroying graves of the departed.
+To quiet the unhappy spirits, 119 exorcisms have been performed, but many spirits remain restless.

 An Entity or Two with Personal Issues/Regrets…

-The entity of Sarah Norton has haunted the Rose Hill Cemetery and the surrounding hills for many years, perhaps upset because she wasn’t given a Christian burial, and/or perhaps feels she died before she had finished her work on earth.
+The entity of Sarah Norton has haunted the Rose Hill Cemetery and the surrounding hills for many years, perhaps upset because she wasn’t given a Christian burial.
+Or perhaps feels she died before she had a chance to finish her work on earth.
 Her apparition has been seen and described as “a glowing lady” OR “a gliding woman,” and has been given the name of “white witch.”

 Restless Souls disturbed by the Past Cemetery Destruction…

-A glowing, white entity likes to glide right above the grave headstones, occasionally getting some chuckles in terrifying the living foolish enough to be there after dark.
-One couple who had planned to have a romantic make-out session, hastily changed their plans when this entity appeared in front of them, floating above a nearby headstone.
+A glowing, white entity likes to glide right above the grave headstones, occasionally getting chuckles in terrifying the living foolish enough to be there after dark.
+One couple who had planned to have a romantic make-out session there, hastily changed their plans when this entity appeared in front of them, floating above a nearby headstone.